typedb/typedb-ml/kglib/kgcn/examples/diagnosis/README.md

 This example is entirely fabricated as a demonstration for how to construct a KGCN pipeline.
 Since the data for this example is generated synthetically, it also functions as a test platform for the KGCN model.

 Studying the schema for this example, we have people who present symptoms, with some severity.
 Separately, we may know that certain symptoms can be caused by a disease.
 Lastly, people can be diagnosed with a disease.
+We aim to predict new `diagnosis` relations.

 ![Diagnosis Schema](images/diagnosis_schema.png)